 To access the JAACAP section on the AACAP website, please click here.

 Per AACAP policy, the JAACAP editor-in-chief must be free of pharmaceutical industry ties during his or her tenure.
 All members of the JAACAP editorial board must disclose any real or potential conflicts of interest and the full disclosure of the board will be published annually in the December issue of JAACAP.

 The Editorial Office will make every effort not to send manuscripts to reviewers who would have a real or apparent conflict of interest.
 If a reviewer receives a manuscript that he or she recognizes as presenting a real or apparent conflict of interest, even though blinded, the reviewer should decline to review it.

 When submitting a manuscript of any type, authors are responsible for recognizing and disclosing potential financial or other personal conflicts of interest that might bias their work.
 In all situations, a statement in the affiliations and acknowledgments section of the manuscript is required, including funding of the research.
 If deemed necessary by the editor-in-chief, further explanation may be required in the text of the article, as a footnote, or as written correspondence with the editor-in-chief.
 A financial disclosure statement pertaining to relationships other than support specifically for the item in question is required for all items published in JAACAP.
-Disclosed information is printed after the text and before the references of the published item under the heading “Disclosure”.
+If a submitted manuscript is accepted for publication, any provided funding, acknowledgement, and/or disclosure information is published in the final article..

 "Conflict of Interest and the Journal Revisited," editors' note by JAACAP Editor-in-Chief Douglas K. Novins, MD, and colleagues, February 2018.